What is behind a pre-trip inspection checklist?

-Before driving, inspections are essential to ensure the safety of the vehicles on the road.
+Before driving, pre-trip inspection checklists are essential to ensure the safety of the vehicles on the road.
 Nevertheless, there are drivers who do not carry out the daily departure check with the checklist properly.
 Mostly it is due to the following reasons:

 There are truck drivers who rush through the inspections, if at all.
 To carry out a thorough approach check on a truck using a form takes 30-50 minutes.
 This is because the feeling prevails that time on the road is better spent.

 Filling out a full pre-trip inspection form means that all major parts and equipment must be thoroughly inspected and all problems documented with supporting details before corrective action reports are submitted.
 All these steps in the documentation of the pre-trip inspection feel like additional tasks.

 3. Departure controls are associated with a lot of paperwork

 Before the journey, paper checklists and other documents must be completed and submitted daily.
 The time and effort required for documentation represent an additional burden for truck drivers.
 Added to this are the costs for the constant maintenance of paper documentation, which increases over time, especially for larger fleets.

 Digital tool for the creation of a pre-trip inspection checklist